bchareyre/yade-mpi/doc/sphinx/installation.rst

 		git clone https://github.com/yade/trunk.git

-For those behind firewall, you can download `any revision  <https://www.yade-dem.org/source/>`_ of the repository as compressed archive.
+For those behind firewall, you can download the sources from our `GitHub <https://github.com/yade>`_ repository as compressed archive.

 Release and trunk sources are compiled in the same way.